dduwab/sclDocs/docs/Data.md

 Key/value pairs let you access values using a 'key' name that you give the value.
 This is a convenient way to store and retrieve data that is used through-out your program.

 ```
+/*
+If testing this in the studio, you won't see anything on the canvas.
+Instead scroll down to see log messages on the bottom left side of the page.
+*/
 create data from pairs as MyPairs
   set
     x=100 y=222 z="hi there"